MCM - Header

 In the TLB vs Excavator debate, cost is more than just the purchase price; it’s about the total cost of ownership (TCO).

 A TLB often represents better value for small-to-medium businesses because it covers two machine roles.
-Furthermore, the maintenance of rubber tyres is generally less expensive than the upkeep of a tracked undercarriage.
-However, if an excavator allows you to complete a contract 30% faster, the initial higher investment and transport costs are quickly mitigated by increased revenue.
+Beyond that, the maintenance of rubber tyres is generally less expensive than the upkeep of a tracked undercarriage.
+That said, if an excavator allows you to complete a contract 30% faster, the initial higher investment and transport costs are quickly mitigated by increased revenue.

 MCM Group’s focus on construction and agricultural machinery distribution ensures that regardless of which machine you buy, you are backed by a national network with branches in Cape Town, Midrand, Bloemfontein, and George, keeping your maintenance costs predictable and your downtime low.